oVirt/ovirt-ansible/roles/ovirt-affinity-groups/README.md

-oVirt affinity groups
+oVirt Affinity Groups
 ====================================

-This role manages affinity groups in oVirt.
+The `ovirt-affinity-groups` role is used to manage oVirt affinity groups.

 Requirements
 ------------